-D.7.6 DIRECT INJURY DUE TO SONAR
+D.5.6 DIRECT INJURY DUE TO SONAR

-The high peak pressures close to some non-impulsive underwater sound sources may be injurious, although there are no reported instances of injury to reptiles caused by these sources.
+The high peak pressures close to some non-impulsive underwater sound sources may be injurious, although there are no reported instances of injury to sea turtles caused by these sources.
 Lacking any data on non-auditory sea turtle injuries due to sonar, ANSI Sound Exposure Guideline Technical Report (Popper et al., 2014) estimated the risk to sea turtles from low-frequency sonar to be low and midfrequency sonar to be non-existent.
-Additionally, sea turtle carapaces (i.e., shells) may protect against non-auditory injury due to exposures to high peak pressures (Popper et al., 2014), which can also be assumed for terrapins.
+Additionally, sea turtle carapaces (i.e., shells) may protect against non-auditory injury due to exposures to high peak pressures (Popper et al., 2014).

-Mechanisms for non-auditory injury due to acoustic exposure have been hypothesized for diving breathhold animals.
+Mechanisms for non-auditory injury due to acoustic exposure have been hypothesized for diving breath-hold animals.
 Acoustically induced bubble formation, rectified diffusion, and acoustic resonance of air cavities are considered for their similarity to pathologies observed in marine mammals stranded coincident with sonar exposures but were found to not be likely causal mechanisms, and findings are applicable to reptiles.